 While Jaipur, Udaipur and Jaisalmer take the most significant chunks of Indian and foreign tourist footfalls, other less frequented destinations are worth visiting in Rajasthan.
 Bharatpur and Deeg are two such hidden, unsung gems of Rajasthan that deserve more tourist traffic.

-Bharatpur is known for its Keoladeo Ghana National Park, known as the Mecca for bird watchers.
+Bharatpur is known for its Keoladeo Ghana National Park, the Mecca for bird watchers.
 (There is a separate travelogue written for it.)
 But there is a lot one can explore beyond the national park like the Bharatpur Fort and museum for one.
 Another hidden gem Deeg is located 35kms away and has a palace and fort.
 Trust us; the drive will be worth it once you set your eyes on the Jal Mahal or Water Palace in Deeg.

 The market is buzzing with locals since it is the day after Diwali.
 There are sweets in all colours flavours on display, and locals are having piping hot kachoris and sipping on tea.
 Shopkeepers are making a brisk business post the lockdown as locals scamper to buy Diwali stuff.